vinay06vinay/Autonomous-Pick-And-Place-Mobile-Robot/README.md

 7. DC Geared Motors and wheels
 8. A chassis (Pirate) to hold the whole robot assebly

 The autonomous mobile robot operates independently, performing tasks by integrating fundamental robotics principles such as perception, localization, control, and navigation.
-The robot was successful in picking 8/9 RGB blocks in the final competetion.
+The robot was successful in picking 8/9 RGB blocks in the final competition.
 The following process flow diagram offers an overview of how the robot accomplishes pick-and-place tasks through the integration of both software and hardware components:

 <p align="center">
   <img src="images/process_flow.png" alt="Autonomous Robot Process Flow" width="850" height="750">